 Greek Farmers’ Market in Greek is called Laiki agora pronounced lah-eeh-KEE ah-gho-RHA.

-In Athens, but also in most of the parts of Greece, once a week, every neighborhood has its farmers” market, which is called “laiki agora” meaning peoples’ (popular) markets.
+In Athens, but also in most of the parts of Greece, once or twice a week, every neighborhood has its farmers’ market, which is called “laiki agora” meaning peoples’ (popular) market.